Have some questions?

 -

-This is dependent on the resort you are placed at.
-Some resorts offer staff discounted lift passes - you should expect to pay for the pass up front and potentially a security deposit also.
-The discounted pass may only be for certain hills so you should confirm this with your resort.
+Sometimes called 'Season Passes', this is dependent on the resort you are placed at.
+Some resorts offer staff discounted lift passes for local hills.
+You should expect to pay upfront, and a security deposit may also be required.
+Discounts may apply to selected hills only, so confirm the details with your resort when you receive your contract.

 Keep in mind that ski and snowboard equipment hire is often an out of pocket expense.
-There are also places during your Arrival Orientation that you can purchase second hand equiptment from, or even think about bringing your own ski or snowboard!
+There are also stores you can go to during your Arrival Orientation down-time that you can purchase new or second-hand equipment from, or even think about bringing your own ski or snowboard from home!
+(Maybe even use companies like Yamato Black Cat Transport* or other luggage forwarding companies to get your equipment delivered direct to your resort)

 -